wouterpeere/GHEtool/docs/sources/code/Validation/inter_sizing_tool_comparison.rst

 +++++++++++++++++++++
 Test 4
 +++++++++++++++++++++
-.. list-table:: Calculated borefield lengths for test 4 with  a peak load duration of 6 hours and imposed Rb=0.2 m.K/W
+.. list-table:: Calculated borefield lengths for Test 4 with  a peak load duration of 6 hours and imposed Rb=0.2 m.K/W

    * - Sizing method
      - Borehole length [m]